mCodex/react-native-sensitive-info/README.md

 * Right click on your React Native Windows app under your solutions directory and click Add > Reference....

-* Check the RNSqlite2 you just added and press Ok
+* Check the RNSensitiveInfo you just added and press Ok

 * Open MainPage.cs in your app